 This training may be in a collective setting or individual and may be provided either in-house or from other reputable training providers.

 Organisational structure

 The trustees are responsible for setting general policy, adopting an annual development plan and budget, monitoring the trusts' academies and senior staff appointments.
-The members also monitor the performance of the senior management team.
+The members also monitor the performance of the CEO and the senior executive team.